Workers Comp EMR

+2. Experience Rating Adjustment (ERA)

 Most states approved the rule of experience rating adjustment.
 With ERA, rating bureaus reduce 70% of the cost of medical-only claims in the estimation of e-mod rating.
-Furthermore, nearly all states under NCCI follow ERA rule except for Colorado, Massachusetts, and Oregon.
-In addition, ERA helps companies lower their incurred losses which result in lowered EMR ratings.
+Furthermore, nearly all states under NCCI follow the ERA rules except for Colorado, Massachusetts, and Oregon.
+In addition, ERA helps companies lower their incurred losses which results in lowered EMR ratings.

 3. Proper Classification of Employee Codes

 Insurance companies use three factors in calculating a company’s workman’s compensation rates.
 Also, it includes class codes, payroll, and experience modification rates.
 Class codes indicate the level of risk a specific type of job role has.
 Employees working in construction, mining, and logging industries usually have higher classification codes.
 The more risks a job role has, the higher the class codes.
 Improper classification of employees can cause you to pay more workers’ comp premiums.

 4. Unit Statistical Date

 Every business has a unit statistical date.
-A unit of statistical data is a cut-off date where insurance carriers report the company’s annual claims statistics to the rating bureau.
+A unit of statistical data is a cut-off date when insurance carriers report the company’s annual claims statistics to the rating bureau.
 The reports include open claims, closed claims, claims adjustments, and claims reserves.
 Every time a company has an open claim; the insurance provider will assign an open reserve for the claim.

 Schedule of Unistat Date

 Don’t forget to update your company’s claims records before your unit statistical date.
 To get your Unistat Date, just add 180 days or 6 months to your policy renewal date.